civilKaos82/db-drill-ar-symmetric-migrations-challenge/README.md

 ##Learning Competencies

+* Use Active Record Migrations to create a database
+* Use Active Record Queries to query a database
+* Use Active Record to create Associations between database tables

 ##Summary

  While it's not *always* possible, in many cases we can write our migrations in such a way that we can travel through time using database migrations.
 You saw a little bit of this in a previous challenge, when we were using the `VERSION` argument to the `rake db:migrate` command.